openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

   name: csi-lvmpv
 spec:
   storageClassName: openebs-lvmpv
-  ## Specify selector matching to available PVs label, K8s will bound to any of available PV matches to specified labels
+  ## Specify selector matching to available PVs label, K8s will be bound to any of the available PV matches to specified labels
   selector:
     matchLabels:
       openebs.io/lvm-volume: reuse